Exploiting Invariance in Training Deep Neural Networks: Implementation Details

 \subsection{Acceleration Techniques}

-Even though the complexity of the proposed algorithm is usually a small fraction of the cost of a convolution layer (Supp.
-Table~\ref{tab:runtime}), current deep learning libraries do not support efficient computation of the covariance matrix.
-The memory accessing time of extracting the data matrix from a convolution/correlation layer takes significantly more time than the underlying convolution operation in PyTorch.
-We discuss some of our implementation details for all the experiments, and leave the complexity derivation in the supplementary material (Supp.
-Sec.~\ref{sec:complexity}).
+We use various techniques to simplify computation and reduce the complexity of the proposed algorithm to a small fraction ($\sim 5\%$) of the cost of a convolution layer (Supp.
+Table~\ref{tab:runtime}).
+The memory accessing time of extracting the data matrix from a convolution/correlation layer in existing packages takes significantly more time than the underlying convolution operation.
 We adopt a $3\times$-subsampling for ImageNet scaled images and $5\times$-subsampling for MS COCO scaled images.
 The data and covariance matrices are computed using tensor patches sampled at the strided locations, reducing the construction cost by $9\times$ and $25\times$ respectively.
-Since the involved number of pixels is usually more than enough, we notice this strategy maintains accuracy while keeping the computational footprint low.
+Since the involved number of pixels is usually more than enough, this strategy maintains accuracy while keeping the computational footprint low.
 When the covariance matrix becomes too large, we divide the columns into blocks and decorrelate between the blocks~\cite{DBLP:journals/corr/abs-1708-00631,huang2018decorrelated}.
 In our experiments, we set the number of blocks $B=256$ for fully-connected layers and $B=64\times k^2$ for convolution/correlation layers.

 There are multiple ways~\cite{huang2018decorrelated,DBLP:journals/corr/abs-1809-08625,huang2019iterative,Ye2020Network} to calculate the principal inverse square root of a matrix but algorithms that are both efficient and stable are scarce.
-Since explicit eigenvalue decomposition is slow, Newton Schultz iteration becomes a faster alternative.
-However, vanilla Newton Schultz method is unstable under finite arithmetic~\cite{Ye2020Network}(Fig. 7), here we adopt a coupled inverse Newton iteration method that is numerically stable and works well under finite precision arithmetic~\cite{guo2006schur}.
+Since explicit eigenvalue decomposition is slow, Newton-Schultz iteration becomes a faster alternative.
+However, the vanilla Newton-Schultz method is unstable under finite arithmetic~\cite{Ye2020Network}(Fig. 7), so we adopt a coupled inverse Newton iteration method that is numerically stable and works well under finite precision arithmetic~\cite{guo2006schur}.
 Starting with $X_0=I$, $M_0=Cov$, the coupled inverse Newton iteration calculates $X_{k+1}=X_{k}\frac{(3I-M_k)}{2}$, $M_{k+1}=(\frac{3I-M_k}{2})^2M_{k}$ and produces $X_k \xrightarrow[]{}Cov^{-\frac{1}{2}}$.
 Empirically, using $5$ iterations yields good results.
+We also add a small diagonal matrix $\epsilon I$ to the covariance matrix to avoid rank-deficiency.